 Although initially the idea of creation seems to contradict destruction and is more in keeping with the sacred nature given to certain objects, since the advent of modernity, the gesture of destroying is often considered a positive act in the creative process.
 Apart from the deliberate destruction of artworks following a controversy or what some consider provocation, destruction, in diverse forms, is a method of artistic exploration.
 In the 19th century, Friedrich Nietzsche associated destruction precisely with the need to revive the potential of culture, its degeneration the result of mercantile capitalism.
 For this philosopher, destruction is inherent in the will to create.
 And oddly enough, several decades later, Joseph Schumpeter in the field of liberal economics, will echo Nietzsche’s thought and develop the concept of “creative destruction.”
 2 Because the process is based on technological innovation, destruction feeds capitalism’s new spirit of entrepreneurial dynamism.
 It creates new merchandise, new consumers and new forms of industrial organisation.
 Are we then not thousands of miles away from artistic activities in which artists often are found fighting the commercialization of their works and the worth being reduced to a simple pecuniary value?

 Obviously, since the Renaissance, Western art has been displayed within a capitalist system.
 But since modernity, what is not made known and is occurring parallel to the phenomenon of commodification, which bene ts a thriving art market, is the criticism of this commercial concept of art.
 In this sense, destruction in the field of art is often identified with the refusal of consumer society’s imposed model.
 Multidisciplinary artist Simon Bilodeau, in many of his installations, such as The Story with no Ending (2014), presents a dark image of the state of our world.
 For the past ten years, his work has displayed a vision that suggests a disenchanted view of today’s society.
 Constructing charred wood structures that appear on the verge of collapse, he encourages us to be aware of the multiple disasters that await us.
 From a different perspective, Guillaume Labrie, an artist known for showing empty spaces produced through cutting out shapes in various materials, developed works in 2016-2017 that included self-destructing objects.
 Among them is the bust of a caryatid that becomes pulverized.
 While this is not unlike the destruction of the architectural heritage, we can also think of the planned obsolescence of certain manufactured objects.
 Consequently, according to Luc Boltanski and Ève Chiapello, even though artistic criticism at times is not very effective in a system that has the power to regenerate, this critical view is essential to create resistance “to establishing a world in which, from one day to the next, everything could be transformed into a market product.”
 3 Several texts in this collection of essays attempt to echo this in some way.
 Among the contributions, there are those in which the art practices are closely associated with a critique of the economic process.
 In his text, Mateusz Sapija presents the works of artists Michael Landy and Santiago Sierra for whom destruction is “a creative force to challenge the material, moral and ideological boundaries of society.”
 Sara Nicole England’s text raises the problem of images of ecological destruction, especially those of Edward Burtynsky, which fail to “link ecological destruction to the social, political and economic processes that shape and are shaped by climate change.”
 And also in this category, Alex Burchmore’s essay looks at the work of the Chinese artists Ai Weiwei and Liu Jianhua to emphasize the significance of destruction on our world order, and the consequences of the notion of progress in the face of environmental degradation.
-In addition to these texts, Martina Barsy Janer analyses Chilean artist Francisco Papa Fritas and German artist Andrea Zittlau’s performative actions.
+In addition to these texts, Marina Barsy Janer analyses Chilean artist Francisco Papa Fritas and German artist Andrea Zittlau’s performative actions.
 Although different, the intention of their art practices is to reshape capitalism’s imposed relationships, either in the commercial concept of the education system, or in the quality of exchanges within human relations.
 Finally, Mathieu Beauséjour’s essay gives us his thoughts on destruction, the radical action that the K Foundation (Bill Drummond and Jimmy Cauty) carried out in which the artists burned an astronomical sum of money.

 Moreover, destruction in art, as analyzed in this collection of essays, is not always an explicit challenge to the logic of destructive capitalism.
 It can be a way to present new methods of creating.
 With this in mind, Francesca Zappia’s text focuses on the works of Cornelia Parker and Lucy Skaer.
 This, in particular, is a matter of re-appropriation, but with a critical look at contemporary society and its degeneracy.
 And, Pamela Bianchi’s contribution focuses on the works of Urs Fischer, Mike Nelson and Andrea Nacciarriti who deliberately play with the architecture of exhibition venues.
 Through these “cannibalized, pierced or vandalized” spaces, the aesthetics of destruction then is similar to “a dramatization of ruins.”
 In a completely different vein, we cannot ignore the demolition of Jean Pierre Raynaud’s public work, Dialogue avec l’histoire, which took place in Quebec City in June 2015.
 The text of Julia Roberge Van Der Donckt looks back at this event and above all, presents the re-appropriations of this work by certain Quebec artists.
 To complement this article, we spoke with Raynaud who reminds us as well of how the notion of destruction, when it is a voluntary process, becomes an entirely positive experience.
 Finally, Mathieu Teasdale’s reflection focuses mainly on artist Éric Watier’s book in which he has collected hundreds of anecdotes, recalling various situations in which artists have had to destroy their work, sometimes out of spite, often to start anew, but also and especially to release the potential to open new paths.